How to Sort Your LEGO Collection (5 Proven Methods)

 Method 3: Sort by Set (For Rebuilders)

-If you love rebuilding official LEGO sets—maybe you have favorites you build every holiday season, or you enjoy the meditative process of following instructions—sorting by set makes perfect sense.
+If you love rebuilding official LEGO sets—maybe you have favorites you build every holiday season, or you enjoy the meditative process of following instructions—sorting LEGO by set makes perfect sense.

 Why it works: Rebuilding a set becomes nearly as smooth as the first build.
 You’re not hunting through sorted bins; everything you need is already together.